Module Catalogues

 Aims and Fit of Module

-This is a module in advanced International and Comparative Political Economy.
-The Global Financial Crisis 2008 and the Great Recession that followed it have spurred new directions of research in political economy to investigate and explain dynamic processes of global transformation in the fields of trade, production and finance, and their relationship to domestic growth models, economic imbalances and crises.
+After a long period of integration since the 1980s, the process of globalisation has in recent years turned from cooperative to conflictual.
+The Global Financial Crisis of 2008, the European Sovereign Debt Crisis, Brexit, and the rise in geoeconomic and geopolitical conflicts, such as the US-China ‘trade war’, are all phenomena pointing to a reordering or even retreat of globalisation.
+These processes have spurred new directions of research in political economy to investigate and explain the dynamic processes of transformation in the fields of trade, production and finance, and their relationship to domestic growth models, economic conflicts and crises.
 In this module, students will critically engage with these debates with two aims.
 On the one hand, to understand the processes in trade, production and finance that transform today’s global economy and critically evaluate their relationship with and effects on politics and society.
-Here, China’s evolving position in the international political economy is explored throughout the module.
-On the other hand, students will engage with current transformations in the fields themselves of international and comparative political economy, and how they shift our understanding of the relationship of the political and the economic.
+On the other hand, students will engage with theoretical debates in the fields of international and comparative political economy to develop a critical understanding of competing analyses of the relationship between the political and the economic.

 Learning outcomes